getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration_options.md

 ## Releases

 A `release` is a version of your code that is deployed to an environment.
 Releases are great when figuring out if there is a regression in your code, holding accountability, resolving issues within Sentry, and staying up to date with your deployments.
-Releases need to be set up within your SDK and if you want extra features such as associated commits and suspect commits, you can integrate your repo with Sentry.
-Sentry currently supports integrations with GitHub, BitBucket, Azure DevOps, GitLab, and much more.
-For a complete list of our integrations, check out our [integration's doc](https://docs.sentry.io/workflow/integrations/global-integrations/)
+Releases need to be set up within your SDK and if you want extra features such as suspect commits and suggested assignee, you can integrate your repo with Sentry.
+Sentry currently supports integrations with GitHub, BitBucket, Azure DevOps, GitLab, and many others.
+For a complete list of our integrations, check out our docs on [Integrations](https://docs.sentry.io/workflow/integrations/global-integrations/)

 1. In the file `settings.py` within the initial setup of Sentry, add the configuration option `release` and set it to a value of your choice.